dotnet/csharpstandard/standard/expressions.md

 Type inference takes place in phases.
 Each phase will try to infer type arguments for more type variables based on the findings of the previous phase.
 The first phase makes some initial inferences of bounds, whereas the second phase fixes type variables to specific types and infers further bounds.
 The second phase may have to be repeated a number of times.

-> *Note*: Type inference takes place not only when a generic method is called.
-Type inference for conversion of method groups is described in [§12.6.3.14](expressions.md#126314-type-inference-for-conversion-of-method-groups) and finding the best common type of a set of expressions is described in [§12.6.3.15](expressions.md#126315-finding-the-best-common-type-of-a-set-of-expressions). *end note*
+> *Note*: Type inference is also used in other contexts including for conversion of method groups ([§12.6.3.14](expressions.md#126314-type-inference-for-conversion-of-method-groups)) and finding the best common type of a set of expressions ([§12.6.3.15](expressions.md#126315-finding-the-best-common-type-of-a-set-of-expressions)). *end note*

 #### 12.6.3.2 The first phase